wellyshen/react-cool-img/CONTRIBUTING.md

 ## License

-By contributing to React Cool Img, you agree that your contributions will be licensed under its MIT license.
+By contributing to REACT COOL IMG, you agree that your contributions will be licensed under its MIT license.